tomaskovacik/IS2020/README.md

-initial attempt to create library for Microchip BM20 bluetooth module
+initial attempt to create library for Microchip bluetooth module based on IS2020 chips